Coronavirus Overview and Symptoms

 - The City is embracing digital trends to reach a wider audience, including launching a a social distancing campaign called #HappyAtHomeTPA on Instagram , utilizing TikTok to reach younger audiences, creating a Social Distancing Spotify playlist, and publishing video PSAs on social media.

 The City of Tampa will continue monitoring the situation as it evolves in efforts to minimize the spread and impact of coronavirus in our community.
 To receive emergency text alerts related to coronavirus and many other emergency situations, text TAMPAREADY or TAMPALISTA to 888-777.

 Special Events and Local Attractions

-At this time, public gatherings of more than 10 people have been banned in Florida.
+Per Phase 2 of the state's Safe.
+Smart.
+Step-by-Step plan, all Florida residents are encouraged to avoid congregating in groups of 50 or larger.
 This has caused several events to be canceled or postponed.
 Event-goers are encouraged to contact the corresponding organizations with questions regarding cancellations and refunds.

 The City will continue working with the Florida Department of Health, Tampa International Airport, Visit Tampa Bay, and other stakeholders to determine whether future event cancellations are necessary.

 The City understands the impact that event cancellations have on local businesses and tourism and will continue working with experts to minimize the impact of COVID-19, while prioritizing the health of residents and visitors.

 For a full list of canceled or postponed events, visit tampagov.net/event-status.